williebonavente/studs-recs/README.md

 > `SNAME-OUT` - Output of  `SNAME-IN`, needs to be written in the `OUTFILE`.

-> `AVE-OUT` - It is the output average of the sum of the grade divided by total numbers subjects taken by the individual student.
+> `AVE-OUT` - It is the output average of the sum of the grade divided by the total number of subjects taken by the individual student.

 > `PCTR-OUT` - It is the total number of the passed students which will be written in the file.

-> `FCTR-OUT` - It is the total number of the failed students which written in the file.
+> `FCTR-OUT` - It is the total number of failed students which written in the file.

-> `SCTR-OUT` - It is the number of the students which written in the file.
+> `SCTR-OUT` - It is the number of students written in the file.

 ### Counter, Flagging, Temporary, Arithmetic, Accumulator, and Constant or  Formatter Variables

-> `SCTR` - stands for **STUDENT NAME COUNTER**, at the end of file we need to write the total number of students.
+> `SCTR` - stands for **STUDENT NAME COUNTER**, at the end of the file we need to write the total number of students.

 > `PCTR` - counter for the  number of passed students.

 > `FCTR` - counter for  the total number of failed students.

-> `SUBJ-CTR` - stands for **SUBJECT COUNTER**, we need this variable because we want to count the number subjects taken.
+> `SUBJ-CTR` - stands for **SUBJECT COUNTER**, we need this variable because we want to count the number of subjects taken.
 For example `ICT211`, `ICT212`, then the value in this case will be $2$.

 *Note*: For efficiency matter